The Data Protection Act

 - criminal prosecutions and court proceedings

 We are also required to protect the public funds we administer.
-We may share information with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.
+To help us prevent and detect fraud, we may share some information with other bodies.
+These would be responsible for auditing and administering public funds.

 - only share personal information when it is lawful to do so